-Split-9 surpasses the baseline by 3.9% maxF, 1.2% MAE and 4.1% S-m on the HKU-IS dataset.
+As Table IV displays, Split-9 denotes an accelerated DNL module that divides the input feature tensor into nine subtensors.
+For Split-s (s = 1, 3, 5, 9), DNL modules are located after IR-3 and IR-4 shown in Fig. 5.
+For IR6-splits (s = 1, 5, 10), a DNL module is inserted after IR-6.
+As shown in Table IV, Split-9 surpasses the baseline by 3.9% maxF, 1.2% MAE, and 4.1% S-m on the HKU-IS dataset.
 The performance of Split-5 is quite close to that of Split-9.
 Split-9 marginally outperforms Split-1 by 0.11% maxF and 0.22% S-measure.
-For IR6-splits, similarly, IR6-split10 exceeds IR6-split1 by 0.9% maxF, 0.3% MAE and 0.7% S-m.
+For IR6-splits, similarly, IR6-split10 exceeds IR6-split1 by 0.9% maxF, 0.3% MAE, and 0.7% S-m.
 The above results suggest that DNL modules effectively improve the baseline and the splits number does not affect much of the prediction quality.
-Larger splits number could lead to slight improvement, since it helps to maintain better spatial coherence as discussed in Section III-B. If the splits number is larger, then the spatial size of each sub-region becomes smaller.
-Feature vectors within the same sub-region are more likely to belong to background or the same object.
-In such cases, non-local pairwise correlations help propagate saliency score of a feature to its adjacent features, which models spatial coherence.
-Compared with IR6split1 whose DNL module is at high level, Split-1, whose DNL modules are at middle level, achieves better maxF, MAE and S-m.
-It suggests that placing the proposed module at middle level better improves the performance.
+Larger splits number could lead to slight improvement, since it helps to maintain better spatial coherence as discussed in Section III-B. If the splits number is larger, then the spatial size of each subregion becomes smaller.
+Feature vectors within the same subregion are more likely to belong to the background or the same object.
+In such cases, nonlocal pairwise correlations help propagate the saliency score of a feature to its adjacent features, which models spatial coherence.
+Compared with IR6-split1 whose DNL module is at a high level, Split-1, whose DNL modules are at the middle level, achieves better maxF, MAE, and S-m.
+It suggests that placing the proposed module at the middle level better improves the performance.

 The baseline obtains the fastest CPU inference and the lowest MAdds.
 As the splits number decreases, both CPU time cost and MAdds of the corresponding DNL network become larger.
 Because smaller splits number results in computing more pairwise similarities.
 Since CPU time is measured for a whole network, we need to compute difference between some network and the baseline to obtain the time cost of DNL modules.
-For examples, DNL modules in Split-9 additionally costs $399.3 - 390.6 \sim 9$ ms and $9.567 - 9.325 \sim 0.24B$ MAdds while DNL modules in Split-1 additionally takes
+For examples, DNL modules in Split-9 additionally costs 399.3 - 390.6 ~ 9 ms and 9.567 - 9.325 ~ 0.24 B MAdds while DNL modules in Split-1 additionally takes $454.9 - 390.6 \sim 64$ ms and $10.42 - 9.325 \sim 1.1B$ MAdds